ravern/workshops/20240215-introduction-to-rust/README.md

 _If I discover we have enough time, we'll cover them in order until we run out of time._

+* Crates and modules
-* Generics, more traits and lifetimes
+* More generics, traits and lifetimes
 * Iterators and closures, functional programming techniques
 * Smart pointers
 * Threading and synchronisation